hgreich/HGRlabnotebook/_posts/2021-05-24-20210524_polyp_bailout_expt_planning.md

 ---

 Date started: 20210520

-Date last revised: 20210527 HGR adding schedule updates, etc. Removed TAC assay from response variable list.
+Date last revised: 20210601 HGR adding schedule updates, etc.

 # Lab notebook post on experimental design for the polyp bailout work and timepoints for the response variables